liborw/equals.rs/editors/neovim/README.md

 -- Pass `highlight.filetypes = nil` to highlight every buffer that contains `#=`.
 ```

-Tweak the highlight groups via `:highlight EqualsMarker` / `:highlight EqualsResult` or by linking them to other groups in your colorscheme.
+Tweak the highlight groups via `:highlight EqualsMarker` / `:highlight EqualsResult`.
+The defaults lean on a warm marker color and a soft green result to stand out even without extra theme configuration.

 ## Notes